xealits/TopTaus/Readme.txt

 TODO:
+- apply method to jerunc
+- vstrings in physicsAnalysisParSets_cfg.py for pileup syst
 - Fix multiplicity plots for lead/sublead/subsublead jets
 - Fix HistogramPlotter to read LUM from commondefinitions
 - Data/MC scale factors for resolution, in eta bins (values are already updated in UncertaintyCalculator)